Lewis J. Fields: World War II

+Korean War

-He left for South Korea in September 1953 and assumed duties as assistant chief of staff for intelligence (G-2) on the staff of 1st Marine Division under Major General Randolph M. Pate.
+He left for South Korea in September 1953, and assumed duties as assistant chief of staff for intelligence (G-2) on the staff of 1st Marine Division under Major General Randolph M. Pate.
 He served in this capacity until December 16, when he relieved Colonel Manly L. Curry as commanding officer of his old 11th Marine Artillery Regiment.
 The 11th Marines were stationed at Inchon and took part in several amphibious exercises.
-For his service in Korea, Fields was decorated with his second Bronze Star Medal.
+For his service in the Korea War, Fields was decorated with his second Bronze Star Medal.

-Colonel Fields returned stateside in April 1954 and following the brief leave, he was sent to Europe to the Supreme Headquarters, Allied Powers in Paris, France, as Chief of Plans Section under General Alfred Gruenther.
+Fields returned to the United States in April 1954 and following the brief leave, he was sent to Europe to the Supreme Headquarters, Allied Powers in Paris, as Chief of Plans Section under General Alfred Gruenther.
 His service in Europe ended in September 1956, when he was transferred to the headquarters of Fleet Marine Force, Atlantic at Norfolk, Virginia and appointed assistant chief of staff, G-3 under Lieutenant General Alfred H. Noble.
 Fields was promoted to chief of staff of that organization in September 1957 and three months later, he was appointed Marine Corps liaison officer to the Vice Chief of Naval Operations under Admiral Harry D. Felt.
 He received his first star, when he was promoted to the rank of brigadier general in July 1958.

 In September 1958, Fields returned to the Office of the Joint Chiefs of Staff, where he was appointed deputy director for Plans at Directorate of Plans and Policy.
 Following two years in this assignment, Fields was transferred to California and appointed commanding general, Force Troops, Fleet Marine Force Pacific.
 In this capacity, he was responsible for all independent units under FMFLPAC, such as support artillery units, antiaircraft artillery units, military police battalions, separate engineer units and other miscellaneous force units.
 He also simultaneously served as commanding general of the Marine Corps Base Twentynine Palms.

 Fields returned to the Headquarters Marine Corps in September 1962 and assumed duties as assistant director of personnel.
 One month later, he was promoted to the rank of major general and appointed director of personnel.
 Fields served in this capacity until July 1965 and received Navy Commendation Medal for his administrative work.